RishabhPathak93/Expense-Tracker-usingcpp/README.md

 2. Display Expense Summary: You can view a summary of all recorded expenses, including the total expenses, the number of expenses recorded, and a detailed list of expenses with dates, descriptions, and amounts.

 3. Quit: Exit the Expense Tracker application.

+# Getting Started:
+Prerequisites
+To run this program, you need:

+A C++ compiler installed on your system.
+Compilation
+You can compile the program using a C++ compiler.
+For example, you can use g++ on a Unix-based system: